gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 ## https://github.com/gogins/csound-vst3-opcodes

-These are a set of Csound opcodes that enable Csound to host VST3 plugins, both effect plugins and instrument plugins.
+These are a set of Csound opcodes that enable Csound to host VST3
+plugins: both effect plugins and instrument plugins.
 The vst3-opcodes should work on Linux, Windows, and OS X, and on both 64-bit and 32-bit CPU architectures.
 VST2 plugins are not supported (but the vst4cs opcodes do support VST2 plugins).